kyleseigler/freeUAV/README.md

 **freeUAV** - a 3d-printable micro brushed quadcopter platform

-**Soon, freeUAV is changing its name to Trigona minima, after the Earth's smallest bee.**

 freeUAV is an open-source micro quadcopter platform, 3d-printed in carbon-fiber reinforced engineering plastic.

 Written in OpenSCAD, it is designed to be parametric, durable, and affordable.